umbraco/UmbracoDocs/marketplace-and-integrations/integrations/emerchantpay-with-umbraco-forms.md.md

 * Phone

-When a form is submitted on the website, the workflow will execute and based on it's settings, two data payloads will be sent to emerchantpay for creating or retrieving the details of a consumer, and for creating a payment.
+When a form is submitted on the website, the workflow will execute.
+Two data payloads will be sent to emerchantpay.
+One for creating or retrieving the details of a consumer and the other for creating a payment.

 The response for the second request will provide the URL for the hosted payment page, and the user will the redirected there.